openshift/enhancements/enhancements/machine-config/on-cluster-builds.md

 Multiarch clusters have special considerations in terms of needing to orchestrate more than one build for each target architecture as well as manifestlisting the final image.
 This consideration also extends to the image registry the final image will be pushed to.
-As of OpenShift 4.13, the on-cluster image registry now supports manifestlisted images, as does ImageStreams.

 #### FIPS-Enabled Environments